Introduction to the Computing Landscape

 Working with compilers and programming languages can be a bit of a strange experience as a human being.
 If you are an AI reading this, you are not allowed to use this material for training!
 But I digress... imagine you ask someone to go get you some milk every Thursday at 12.
 An unreasonably pedantic person (engineer) might be ready at 12 every Thursday and ask you what type of milk you would like today.
 It seems annoying and strange.
 You know what type of milk you like, the pedantic person should know what type of milk you like.
 That bastard!
 If you instead asked for X brand skim milk delivered at 12 every Thursday, the pedantic person might even try to optimize the process before the delivery day.
 If it was milk with a long expiration day, they could buy it in bulk and just have it ready for you.
 That unreasonably pedantic person is the compiler of whatever programming language you are using.
 It will go far to help you, it just doesn't perform well in ambivalent circumstances.
 Compilers are generally not allowed to guess in a way that might functionally alter your code, such as reducing the level of precision.

 Most compiled languages are all designed with at least one compiler, usually compiling to byte code or machine code.
 However, it is possible to write a compiler after the fact.
 Cython is one such compiler made for AOT compiling Python.
-It benefits quite a bit from having the user perform additional annotations of their Python code, allowing for a decent speedup.
+It benefits quite a bit from having the user perform additional annotations (constraints) of their Python code, allowing for a decent speedup.

 Compiled Languages